Data science. Machine learning. Optimization.

 When you come to a place like Tippie, full of faculty leading a fast-growing field, you might think they’re too busy to mentor students.
 Not so.

-Our program maximizes mentorship and collaboration.
+Iowa's PhD in business analytics maximizes mentorship and collaboration.
 Besides your designated advisor, you’ll meet with six more professors your first semester to talk about research interests you share.
 Leading thinkers and researchers—including INFORMS fellows and National Science Foundation award winners—will guide you from day one through graduation.